 Outside of academia, I have a wide range of hobbies.
 I like to play badminton competitively and hike though mountain trails.
 Instead of video games, I opt for playing board games with my friends; my favorites would be Settler's of Catan and Carcassonne.
 I also like to build and detail Gundam plastic models and have even founded a plastic model club in Davis to teach my techniques to others who were interested in the hobby.
 But what I love most is to learn new things every day.
 I would study scientific articles and read how scientists are finding new ways to treat certain diseases such as Alzheimer's and Schizophrenia, which I find very interesting.

-University of California, Davis - BS, Biochemistry and Molecular Biology
+Undergraduate Degree: University of California-Davis - Bachelor of Science, Biochemistry and Molecular Biology

 What is your teaching philosophy?